kyroskoh/basho_docs/content/riak/ts/1.4.0/using/querying/SELECT.md

 time > '2015-12-11 20:04:37' and time < '2015-12-11 20:04:50'
 ```

 You cannot use [reduced accuracy time representations][iso8601 accuracy].
-In other words, you must specify your time down to the second (or use fractional
+Instead, you must specify your time down to the second (or use fractional
 times).

 ISO 8601 time strings are converted to a millisecond timestamp, which the query then uses.